 Grown in Detroit produce is grown by residents in urban gardens and farms throughout Detroit, Hamtramck, and Highland Park in healthy soil without the use of harmful chemicals, pesticides, fertilizers or genetically modified products.
 Every dollar you spend with Grown in Detroit helps grow Detroit’s economy and keeps dollars circulating within the city.
 In addition to providing healthy food to urban communities the farms and gardens participating in Grown in Detroit beautify neighborhoods, improve property values, and build relationships between neighbors.

-Eastern Market, Saturday Market, from May 4th thru November 23rd at the center of Shed 2.
+Saturdays at Eastern Market, from May thru November at the center of Shed 2.
 Shed 2 is located on Russell between Winder and Adelaide.

-Eastern Market, Tuesday Market, from June 17th thru October 29th at the center of Shed 2.
+Tuesdays at Eastern Market, from June thru October at the center of Shed 2.
 Shed 2 is located on Russell between Winder and Adelaide.

-IF YOU ARE A GARDEN RESOURCE PROGRAM MEMBER AND WANT TO SELL WITH GROWN IN DETROIT THIS YEAR learn about the marketing process at the next new marketer orientation on Saturday, June 28th from 10AM-2PM at the Julian Street Community Garden, 6407 Julian in Soutwest Detroit.
+IF YOU ARE A GARDEN RESOURCE PROGRAM MEMBER AND WANT TO SELL WITH GROWN IN DETROIT THIS YEAR learn about the marketing process at the next new marketer orientation.
 This hands-on workshop is held at a productive market garden, and introduces growers to the major record keeping tools developed and used by Grown in Detroit cooperative members.
 At the workshop, experienced GID members cover topics including harvesting, post harvest handling, and selling produce at market.
 For more information, please contact us.